Prion

-Prion aggregates are stable, and this structural stability means that prions are resistant to denaturation by chemical and physical agents: they cannot be destroyed by ordinary disinfection or cooking.
-This makes disposal and containment of these particles difficult, and the risk of iatrogenic spread through medical instruments a growing concern.
+Prions are a type of intrinsically disordered protein that continuously changes conformation unless bound to a specific partner, such as another protein.
+Once a prion binds to another in the same conformation, it stabilizes and can form a fibril, leading to abnormal protein aggregates called amyloids.
+These amyloids accumulate in infected tissue, causing damage and cell death.
+The structural stability of prions makes them resistant to denaturation by chemical or physical agents, complicating disposal and containment, and raising concerns about iatrogenic spread through medical instruments.

 Etymology and pronunciation

-The word prion, coined in 1982 by Stanley B. Prusiner, is derived from protein and infection, hence prion, and is short for "proteinaceous infectious particle", in reference to its ability to self-propagate and transmit its conformation to other proteins.
+The word prion, coined in 1982 by Stanley B. Prusiner, is derived from protein and infection, hence prion.
+It is short for "proteinaceous infectious particle", in reference to its ability to self-propagate and transmit its conformation to other proteins.
 Its main pronunciation is /ˈpriːɒn/, although /ˈpraɪɒn/, as the homographic name of the bird (prions or whalebirds) is pronounced, is also heard.
 In his 1982 paper introducing the term, Prusiner specified that it is "pronounced pree-on".

 Prion protein

 Structure

-The protein that prions are made of (PrP) is found throughout the body, even in healthy people and animals.
-However, PrP found in infectious material has a different structure and is resistant to proteases, the enzymes in the body that can normally break down proteins.
+Prions consist of a misfolded form of major prion protein (PrP), a protein that is a natural part of the bodies of humans and other animals.
+The PrP found in infectious prions has a different structure and is resistant to proteases, the enzymes in the body that can normally break down proteins.
 The normal form of the protein is called PrPC, while the infectious form is called PrPSc – the C refers to 'cellular' PrP, while the Sc refers to 'scrapie', the prototypic prion disease, occurring in sheep.
-While PrPC is structurally well-defined, PrPSc is certainly polydisperse and defined at a relatively poor level.
-PrP can be induced to fold into other more-or-less well-defined isoforms in vitro, and their relationship to the form(s) that are pathogenic in vivo is not yet clear.
+PrP can also be induced to fold into other more-or-less well-defined isoforms in vitro; although their relationships to the form(s) that are pathogenic in vivo is often unclear, high-resolution structural analyses have begun to reveal structural features that correlate with prion infectivity.